Larouex/device-twin-diff-viewer/README.md

 * [Requirements for this Project](#)

 ## Requirements for this Project
-The following are needed for this project...
+The requirements and preparations are assumed for this project...

+* You have an Azure Account